buildit/gravity-metalsmith-seed/docs/tech.md

 Gravity is Buildit's design system.

-To find out what a "design system" is you can [read this article].

-This shell was built primarily to allow rapid creation of websites (internal/external) which use the Buildit design system for consistency and future proof brand alignment.
+This shell was built primarily to allow rapid creation of websites (internal/external) which use Buildit's design system for consistency and future proof brand alignment.

+To find out what a "design system" is you can read [this article][wtfdesignsystem].

+To get an introduction to Gravity as a design system specifically then read [this article][gravity about].

 <a name="gulp"/>